yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >
 {: .details}

 The tool varVAMP offers a wide range of outputs across its various modes.
 For example, it is possible to obtain the locations of the designed primers and amplicons in BED file format or as a graphical PDF.
 These outputs provide detailed information about the regions of interest and other potential primers.
 Further information can be found in the next detail box.
-The varVAMP analysis log file contains information about the tool's settings and procedures and is always included with the outputs.
+The varVAMP *"Analysis Log"* file contains information about the tool's settings and procedures and is always included with the outputs.

 > <hands-on-title>Generate qPCR primer/probe set</hands-on-title>
 >